Vanilla-OS/website/_posts/2023-07-05-vanilla-os-orchid-devlog.md

 }
 ```

-Following these steps, you can start using Apx v2 by typing `apx2`.
+After following these steps, you can start using Apx v2 by typing `apx2`.

 > Please note this is alpha software, and there may be bugs.
 We kindly request you to report any issues to our [GitHub repository](https://github.com/Vanilla-OS/apx/issues).